Andrea Owner - Vice President

 Kyle attended the University of Washington and received a Bachelor of Science in Construction Management from the School of Architecture and a Bachelor of the Arts in Accounting from the School of Business.
 He is also a volunteer tax preparer for the AARP Foundation Tax-Aide program, which serves low and moderate income persons, especially those 60 and older.

-John Pehrson has been a resident of the Downtown Seattle for 17 years, the first 11 in Belltown and the last 6 in South Lake Union.
-In Belltown he formed and led the Belltown Housing and Land Use Committee that followed housing, development and right of way issues, as well as being one of the architects of the 2006 downtown rezone and the Bell Street Park.
+John Pehrson has been a resident of the Downtown Seattle for 21 years, the first 11 in Belltown and the last 10 in South Lake Union.
+In Belltown (1) he formed and led the Belltown Housing and Land Use Committee that followed housing, development and right of way issues, (2) was one of the architects of the 2006 downtown rezone and (3) the Bell Street Park.
 Since moving to South Lake Union John was active in 2010 on the SLU Urban Design Framework team.
 He was a founding member and President of the Lake Union Opportunity Alliance that was active on the recent SLU rezone.
 John's areas of passion include leadership in public education and local civic organizations.
 He served on the Bellevue School Board during the 1960's.
 He has served on the boards of the Washington State Principals Education Foundation, Pike Place Market Foundation, Center for Ethical Leadership, Antioch University Seattle, Mirabella Seattle Foundation, Asian Art Council of the Seattle Art Museum, Executive Service Corps of Washington, and UW Math, Engineering and Science Achievement (MESA) organization.
+He is currently the leader of the Market to MOHAI project that is currently under construction.

 James B. Notkin